hannwong/udacity-git-reflections/lesson_2_reflections.md

 Another benefit the staging area provides is the ability for me to make logical and coherent commits (units of changes).
 No matter how much work brain pukes out, I can capture all that work in the working directory, and still be able to cleanly craft logical commits via the staging area.

+# Reflection 3

+## How can you use the staging area to make sure you have one commit per logical change?

+Only ``git add`` from the working directory to the staging area those changes that make up a logical change.
+After reviewing the staged changes and confirming that they constitute a single logical and integral change, I can commit those staged changes.

 What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?